 \section{Problem Setting and Algorithm Outline}

-In Section \ref{subsec: assumptions} we first describe the queueing model and technical assumptions.
-In Section \ref{subsec: algorithm outline}, we provide a general outline of our online SGD algorithms.
-Finally, in Section \ref{subsec: queueing dynamics} we conduct preliminary analysis of the queueing performance under the online SGD algorithm.
+In Section \ref{subsec: assumptions} we describe the queueing model and technical assumptions.
+In Section \ref{subsec: algorithm outline}, we provide a general outline of GOLiQ.
+Finally, in Section \ref{subsec: queueing dynamics} we conduct preliminary analysis of the queueing performance under GOLiQ.